 The earth, the Blue Planet, dear to us all.
 Humans as a dominant species have learned to respect its limits.
 Nature has its own rights, now.
 Humankind has evolved.
 Every individual gifted uniquely, every talent put to use.
 Living and working together in harmony, making responsible choices.
 A union of global citizens to cope with the most complex challenges.
 Wisdom councils to govern our places of residence and companies.
 We cherish the places where we are, care for all life and bring nature back to fruition.
 As the future-determining species on earth, we choose to create favourable conditions for other species and ecosystems to thrive.
-We are the ancestors to rely on, for next generations.
-We cannot live by dreaming alone, but we can create a loving and all-embracing vista to see in front of us, every day.
+We are the people to rely on, for next generations.
+We cannot live by dreaming alone, but we can create a loving and all-embracing vista to take with us, every day.

 The purpose of the lifemaps is to offer experiences in which people can connect to societal and global issues, discover new information about their own unique position and role, and determine a realistic and environment-friendly course for the future.
 A coherent set of lifemap scenarios is developed in which Humanity’s Code of Care is embedded.
 Insight is useful and it can have impact, but the lifemaps aim to invite people to go one step further: to find new ways to apply Humanity’s Code of Care in their every-day life.
 The challenging question for this is: How can we learn to take care for ourselves, others, places and planet simultaneously, at every step?